XENONnT/straxen/docs/source/bootstrax.rst

 Bootstrax: XENONnT online processing manager
 =============================================
 The ``bootstrax`` script watches for new runs to appear from the DAQ, then starts a strax process to process them.
-If a run fails, it will retry it with exponential backoff, each time waiting a little longer before retying.
+``Restrax`` handles the output of bootstrax and stores it in a computing-friendly manner (not too many, but few large files).
+The restrax documentation is on If a run fails, it will retry it with exponential backoff, each time waiting a little longer before retying.
 After 10 failures, ``bootstrax`` stops trying to reprocess a run.
 Additionally, every new time it is restarted it tries to process fewer plugins.